-Under the city’s current charter, approved by voters in 2018, three members elected from Crestview’s three precincts and two at-large members comprise the City Council.
-Council members are elected for four-year terms of office and assume office on the first Monday in April in the year of their election.
-The mayor presides over City Council meetings, and a mayor pro tem is chosen by the council members prior to April 1 each year to serve in the mayor’s absence.
+Under the City’s Charter, approved by voters in 2020, three members elected from Crestview’s three precincts and two at-large members comprise the City Council.
+Council members are elected for four-year terms of office and assume office on the first regular City Council meeting after the election to office, which election being held with the November General Election.
+The mayor presides over City Council meetings, and a Mayor Pro-Tem is chosen by the Councilmembers prior to April 1 each year to serve in the mayor’s absence.

 Per the city charter, members of the City Council “shall exemplify good citizenship and exhibit a cooperative spirit.”
 They may not hold any other elected public office or be a city employee while serving as a council member.

 The council’s duties include:

 • Appointing the City Manager to oversee the city’s day-to-day operations, as well as the City Attorney, City Clerk and department heads

 • Legislating for the city by adopting ordinances and resolutions in the best interest of all citizens of the city

 • Adopting an annual budget and all other appropriations necessary for efficient city government